KL4805/TransGTR/README.md

 ## Datasets
 For double-blind reviewing, we only provide three public datasets, METR-LA, PEMS-BAY, and PEMSD7M.
 They can be downloaded from [DL-Traff](https://github.com/deepkashiwa20/DL-Traff-Graph).
 You can put the downloaded data in `TransGTR/METR-LA`, `TransGTR/PEMS-BAY` and `TransGTR/PEMSD7M`, respectively.

+## Contents of this repo
+- `model.py` implements the base models, like the node feature network (`DistilTSFormer`), the graph generator (`DiscreteGraphLearningV2`), and the forecasting model.
+- `engine.py` implements the trainers of TransGTR.
+- `util.py` implements necessary utility functions, such as metrics and datasets.
+- `train_tsformer.py` implements the code for training source feature networks (in case pre-trained TSFormers are not available).
+- `train_distil.py` implements the code for training node feature networks $\theta_{nf}$ via knowledge distillation.
+- `train_forecast.py` implements the code for joint training of forecasting model $\theta$ and graph generator $\phi$.
+It includes both source training and fine-tuning.

 ## Steps to run TransGTR.

 ### Step 0, Pre-process data.